Papa's Got a Brand New Bag

 "Papa's Got a Brand New Bag" is a song written and recorded by James Brown.
 Released as a two-part single in 1965, it was Brown's first song to reach the Billboard Hot 100 Top Ten, peaking at number eight, and was a number-one R&B hit, topping the charts for eight weeks.
 It won Brown his first Grammy Award, for Best Rhythm & Blues Recording.

 Consolidating the rhythmic innovations of earlier James Brown recordings such as "I've Got Money" and "Out of Sight", "Papa's Got a Brand New Bag" is considered seminal in the emergence of funk music as a distinct style.
 As Brown sings the praises of an old man brave enough to get out on the dance floor of a nightclub ("brand new bag" meaning new interest, taste, or way of doing something), his band provides a horn-heavy backdrop with a prominent rhythm and an electric guitar riff for a hook.
 Both singer and musicians place overwhelming emphasis on the first beat of each measure ("on the One").
 The song is Brown's first recording to feature Jimmy Nolen on guitar.

+It's a little beyond me... it's a thing that's just out there.
+Take any record, even one of my records, and you won't find one that sounds like this.
+You know what it is?
+It's the bass don't ever make a change – it stays right there.
+We were tired when we cut it so we weren't strong enough to make it faster but we wouldn't let the groove drop.